 3. Leadership

 Leadership is a quality that all entrepreneurs must develop.
 It is not enough to have a perfect idea or the ideal strategy to go about your business; those are hard skills.
 An entrepreneur must be able to influence other people’s decisions to accomplish a set goal.
 This is where we have hard skills vs. soft skills.
-You should be able to blend your hard skill and your soft skill to succeed in your business.
+You should be able to blend your hard skills and your soft skills to succeed in your business.

 An entrepreneur should support and motivate others, mostly through exemplary actions and not just words.
-To demand and to give orders is easy, but the challenge is to show the example as a leader.
+To demand and to give orders is easy, but the challenge is to show an example as a leader.
 To be a successful leader and entrepreneur, you must know your team, and they must be able to rely on you for support and morale.

 4. Positive Mindset